 Among the more than 40 bread varieties offered by this organic bakery, there are plenty of pure rye or spelt breads.
 Spelt flour is also used in their cakes and sweet pastries, perfect for wheat allergy-sufferers.
 In addition to pure wholemeal products, Mehlwurm Vollkornbäckerei also make their own light breads such as ciabatta, baguettes and croissants.

 - Mehlwurm Vollkornbäckerei, Marheinekepl.
-15
+15, details

 Mr. Minsch – a pastry shop in a class of its own

 If you’re prepared to brave its impressive queues, treat yourself to something from Mr. Minsch’s inviting range of cakes, which include Swiss hazelnut, raspberry cream and black forest.